(Pocket-lint) - Microsoft's cheapest Surface is the Surface Go. But how does the lower-end Surface Go 2 compare with the Surface Pro 7?

 - Both have Type Cover and Surface Pen accessories

 All accessories cost extra with none included in the box.
 Surface Pro 7 has matching Type Cover and Surface Pen accessories in four colours.
-The new Surface Pen offers four times the sensitivity of its predecessor.
+The Surface Pen offers four times the sensitivity of its predecessor.
 The Surface Go 2 also has a Signature Type Cover available in Black, Platinum, Burgundy and Cobalt Blue.

 Surface Pro 7 vs Surface Go 2: Conclusion